keras-team/keras-io/templates/getting_started/benchmark.md

 ### Key Finding 1: There is no "best" backend

-Each of Keras 3's three backends offers unique strengths.
+Each of the three backends of Keras offers unique strengths.
 Crucially, from a performance standpoint, there's no single backend that consistently outpaces the others.
 The fastest backend often depends on your specific model architecture.